Summer Program in Tuscany

 PAYMENT AND WITHDRAWAL DATES

-Participants may earn up to 8 credit hours.
+Participants may earn up to 7 credit hours.
 Italian language courses are offered at any level and students will meet with the program director as part of the application process to determine their language level.
 Students MUST ATTEND at least 90% of classes to receive credit.
-In addition to classroom instruction, students will attend lectures by experts in the field, view films, visit ceramic shops and museums.
+In addition to classroom instruction, students will attend lectures by experts in the field, view films, and visit museums.
 Students may also take the following culture or literature courses:

 Select the following document to find information about pre-approved courses offered at this program location: LA.FLL.Tuscany.PreApprovedCourses.pdf